commonlyjs/commonly/README.md

 Documentation
 --------------
 We do our best to provide you with the most complete documentation to deliver you a wonderful developer experience.
-To achieve this we write clean code, annotate with TypeScript/JSDoc types, carefully document every bit of a function, write human-readable unit tests in a [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) fashion and produce helpful content with examples.
+To achieve this we write the cleanest code possible, annotate every bit of every function with types and inline documentation, maintain human-readable unit tests in a [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) fashion and produce helpful content with examples.

 ### Articles
 You can find articles on more advanced usage and some exciting subjects we try to tackle on [commonlyjs.com/articles/](https://commonlyjs.com/articles/).